Oreo-Cat/greek-myths-storyboard/README.md

 - 🧭 **Explorable**: Tap into any myth and follow sub-stories as deeply as you wish.
 - 🧩 **Interconnected**: Stories aren't isolated — they’re threaded by cause, timeline, character, and theme.
 - 📚 **Educational**: Dive into lore with high-context `details`, `summary`, and recursive `subBoard` systems.
-- 🔁 **Recursive**: Myths can contain myths — infinitely nested knowledge structures.
+- 🔁 **Recursive**: Myths can contain myths — complex nested knowledge structures.

 ---